Baby development

 What to expect at this stage

 Cue the waterworks.
 Your baby is officially a toddler.
 How did this happen so fast?
 And speaking of fast, they’re starting to pick up speed.
-Welcome to the busy season.
-It’s face-paced but tons of fun.

 By this age, you may have a walker.
-Your toddler is now quickly cruising along furniture and many have taken their first independent steps.
+Your toddler is now quickly cruising along furniture, and many have taken their first independent steps.
 Please don’t be concerned if your toddler is not walking until 18 months.

 Your baby may actively explore their environment and move through positions with ease.